 CARES

-The CARES study is being led by Dr. Erin Marcotte and Dr. Lucie Turcotte from the University of Minnesota.
+The study is being led by Dr. Erin Marcotte and Dr. Lucie Turcotte from the University of Minnesota.
+Researchers at Children’s Minnesota and Mayo Clinic are collaborators.

 Any child who:

-• Was diagnosed with any type of tumor or cancer
+• Was diagnosed with a childhood illness or condition

 • Was born in a state that banks newborn blood spots